 We are proud to celebrate our wide range of diversity and all of the steps we take to ensure that we are inclusive in our actions.
 We support organizations that share our commitment to diversity and inclusion with our time, talent and financial resources.
 Our diversity is broad-based and stems from varying ethnicities, races, genders, sexual orientations, languages, nationalities and religions.
 All of these factors aid us as we strive for a workplace where all of our team members, without regard to title or position, can thrive as legal professionals.

 The Firm is consistently looking inward for barriers which may impede the retention of women, lawyers of color, LGBTQ lawyers and lawyers who are differently abled.
 In conjunction with this process, we have engaged in extensive education, including interactive and honest dialogue, regarding these issues.
 The Firm continues its strong commitment to diversifying its team members in order to operate a superior law firm that is reflective of the communities in which we live and work.

 Just a Sampling of Locke Lord's Involvement Includes:

-- Locke Lord proudly achieved Mansfield Rule Certification 3.0 from Diversity Lab, recognizing the Firm for hitting targets designed to boost the representation of diverse lawyers – women, lawyers of color, LGBTQ+ lawyers and lawyers with disabilities – considered for recruitment, governance roles, equity partner promotions and inclusion in formal pitch presentations to clients.
+- Locke Lord achieved Mansfield Certification Plus status for 2021, recognizing the Firm for hitting targets designed to boost the representation of diverse lawyers considered for a variety of roles and opportunities within the Firm

 - Locke Lord is a member of the Law Firm Antiracism Alliance, which aims to amplify voices oppressed by racism, use the law as a vehicle for change for communities of color and promote racial equity in the law.